 Stress is not a friend to any individual who is on a healing journey with Breast Cancer.
-I have written about the connection between stress, immune impairment and tumor growth on many occasions and so have hundreds of other experts over the last decade.
+I have written about the connection between stress, immune impairment, and tumor growth on many occasions and so have hundreds of other experts over the last decade.

 A study published in September 2015, however, presents a fascinating take on the subject.
-The joint team, which included both medical and psychological researchers from UCLA, the University of Texas, The University of Iowa and the United States National Cancer Institute, analyzed data which explains how the nervous system, and in particular the sympathetic nervous system (SNS), plays a major part in tumor metastasis when the body is under chronic stress.
+The joint team, which included both medical and psychological researchers from UCLA, the University of Texas, The University of Iowa, and the United States National Cancer Institute, analyzed data that explains how the nervous system, and in particular the sympathetic nervous system (SNS), plays a major part in tumor metastasis when the body is under chronic stress.

 The Important Role of the Sympathetic Nervous System